aharwood2/JBlockCreator/README.md

 Issue #34: File input and outputs for the GUI fixed so they work as intended.
 Issue #42: Created a user guide for v1.0.

-Patterns added:
+New patterns added include:
 Beazley Bond Straight Sleeve
 Aldrich Skirt
 Gill Skirt

 **Version: 0.2**
 Issue #1: Patterns can now store the name of the input file and use it when writing DXFs.
-Issue #2: Patterns now have a 10cm square drawn on a separate layer to allow scaling.
+Issue #2: Patterns now have a 10cm square drawn on a separate layer to indicate scaling.
 Issue #3: Patterns now have their name written on a separate layer.

 **Version: 0.1**